jina-ai/jina/docs/chapters/helloworld/index.rst

     jina hello-world

-or even easier for Docker users, *no install required*, simply for MacOS:
+Or even easier for Docker users, *no install required*, simply for MacOS:

 .. highlight:: bash